 Babies and small children are particularly susceptible to carbon monoxide poisoning, as are pregnant women.

 Normal combustion of gas in a boiler should produce very little carbon monoxide and the tiny amount which is produced should pass harmlessly out of the building with the flue gases.
 Normal combustion is also called clean combustion and generally produces a blue flame.
 There are sometimes tinges of red and mauve colours produced by metallic dust particles passing through the flame.
 These are harmless.
-If an open-flued appliance is tapped sharply, the flames may temporarily turn bright orange, the colour of sodium street lights.
+If an old appliance is tapped sharply, the flames may temporarily turn bright orange, the colour of sodium street lights.
 Though it looks strange, this is harmless too and will disappear within a minute or less.
-The orange colour is caused by salt dust passing through the flames, salt which comes from our skin and the skin of our pets.
+The orange colour is caused mainly by iron (from rust) passing through the flames but, in open-flued appliances, some of the colour could come from sodium in the salt which comes from our skin and the skin of our pets.
 Sodium is a constituent of common salt.

 In gas appliances, flames which are pale yellow may indicate a risk of poisoning.
 They are usually produced by incomplete combustion and a shortage of oxygen to the flame.
 This is most common in open-flued appliances which have not been recently serviced.
+(Open-flued appliances are chimney-type appliances.)
 The yellow is produced by soot particles glowing in the flame.
 Though soot is black, if it is heated up in a zone in a flame where there is no free oxygen, it glows yellow/white.
-(That's how candle flames work.)
+That's how candle flames work.
 If these pale yellow flames touch a cooler surface, like the heat exchanger, they may deposit carbon as soot.
 The soot can build up and block the flue gas pathways through the heat exchanger.
 These pale yellow flames then also release carbon monoxide.
 With the heat exchanger blocked, the poisonous carbon monoxide cannot pass into the flue and instead spills out into the room.

 If you see pale yellow flames in your gas boiler you should switch it off.
 Leave it switched off until it has been checked and passed as safe by a Gas Safe Registered engineer.
 However, even some blue flames produce too much carbon monoxide.
 To be safe, it's important to have your boiler or fire serviced every year by a Gas Safe Registered engineer.